 Thin fine beautifully fragile fabrics look divine and then the puckering starts!

 Use extra fine thread to sew sheer and fine fabrics.
 The best way to sew with thin fabrics is to stabilize the fabric with your hands by holding the ends and keep the fabric taut while sewing by keeping both your hands behind and in front of the needle effectively holding the fabric stretched as you sew it.
 Do not pull the fabric though.
 As the sewing technician told me, your machine’s feed will do the pulling and moving and if you pull you just damage the machine and your fabric.

-Use the right interfacing for the fabric where it is needed, like the neckline facing, pant hems etc. You can also use a stay tape under the seam to ensure that there is stability if there is no interlining.
-Learn more on interfacing and tips on sewing thin transparent fabrics here.
+Use the right interfacing for the fabric where it is needed, like the neckline facing, pant hems etc. Self fabric can be used as interfacing.

 2. Curved seam puckering